rogep/is-none/README.md

 * Providing aliases such as `is_not_none`
 * Supporting custom sentinel values
 * Treating falsy values as equivalent to `None`
-* Adding configuration, flags, or environment-based behavior
+* Adding configuration, flags, or environment-based behaviour
 * Expanding into a general-purpose validation or typing library

 If your use case requires any of the above, this package is likely not a good fit.